 Cytisine is a naturally occurring plant alkaloid, a chemical substance extracted primarily from the seeds of plants in the Cytisus and Laburnum genera (like the Golden Rain acacia, which gets its name from its beautiful yellow flowers).
 It is usually referred to by its generic names cytisine or cytisinicline.

 Like nicotine, cytisine is a natural insecticide: it kills insects by acting on their nervous system, and it also acts on the human nervous system.
-Its mechanism of action is similar to that of the popular prescription medication varenicline (Chantix/Champix).
+Its mechanism of action is similar to that of the prescription medication varenicline (Chantix/Champix).
 Cytisine works by acting as a partial agonist at the nicotinic acetylcholine receptors in the brain—the same receptors that nicotine targets.
-Its action serves two critical purposes: it reduces nicotine cravings and withdrawal symptoms by partially activating these receptors, and it blunts the rewarding effect of smoking by blocking nicotine from fully binding to nicotinic receptors if you have a cigarette.
+Its action serves two critical purposes: it reduces nicotine cravings and withdrawal symptoms by partially activating these receptors, and it blunts the rewarding effect of smoking by blocking nicotine from fully binding to nicotinic receptors.
 Essentially, it “tricks” your brain into feeling like you’ve had some nicotine, making the experience of smoking less satisfying.

 A Long History of Use